drmfinlay/ideal-spoon/README.md

-# xsetwacom-string-translator
+# Ideal spoon
-Just a simple Python utility for creating a string for the 'xsetwacom --set &lt;device> ...' command for Wacom tablets on various Linux distros.
+This repository hosts a simple Python utility for creating a string for the 'xsetwacom --set &lt;device> ...' command that sets a button on a Wacom tablet to type a sequence of keys on various Linux distros.